 So go on, give them a try.
 You just can’t do worse.

 Question: Know any other HR techs that have done well in the hotel industry?
-You can leave a comment by clicking here.
+You can leave a comment below.